shopsys/monorepo-tools/docs/installation/installation-using-docker-macos.md

 ### 3. Compose Docker container
 On MacOS you need to synchronize folders using docker-sync.
-Before starting synchronization you need to create a directory for persisting Postgres data so you won't lose it when the container is shut down.
+Before starting synchronization you need to create a directory for persisting Postgres and Elasticsearch data so you won't lose it when the container is shut down.
 ```
-mkdir -p var/postgres-data
+mkdir -p var/postgres-data var/elasticsearch-data
 docker-sync start
 ```